Forseti93/demo/README.md

 App did with React, HTML, SCSS. <br/>
 Contact form: library "emailJS".
 It works from client side.
 Mail will come on customer's mail in view as it set in emailJS templates.<br/>
 "Backend": single JS file + folder with projects named as project's id in JS file. <br/>
-   So to Update site, customer will:<br/>
+   So to Update site, customer will (he has added 2 projects already):<br/>
   1) Open data.JS file, create new project, change values.<br/>
   2) Create a folder named "*last id+1*", put inside photos.<br/>
   3) Load folder and data.js on server.<br/>